gotchoices/MyCHIPs/lib/model3/doc/README.md

 Process of making a payment

 - Account (you) finds a vendor (walmart) to give money to.
 (This represents a loan, gift, payment, etc.)
-- Asynchronously check for peer inside worldDB (right now it's random)
 - Find someone that isn't ourselves that we aren't connected to
 - If failed, try again
 - If success, check if person exists in our cache, add then add them if not.
-(TODO: See if we need a way to update this info or not)
-- Add them to our peer server which gives us
+- Make payment (taken care of by MyCHIPs engine).
 - ID's are different on different servers

 ## Future Development (TODO's):